gpcowling/gpcowling.github.com/source/about/index.markdown

 Who we are
 ----------

 Quorum branch has represented members of the Public and Commercial Services Union at the contact centre since its opening in 2004.
+Since the closure of the Quorum site, we have since been located at Benton Park View, and are continuing to represent members of the Quorum office as a functioning branch.

 Our branch consists of trained representatives who provide support, advice and representation on workplace issues, working in partnership with management where possible to resolve issues quickly and effectively on your behalf.